KCarlile/flashchord/README.md

 ### Logging and Debugging

 Enable debugging in the browser console by adding `?dbg=1` to the URL.
-This will tell Flashchord to send logged messages to the console for viewing.
-Then, use the brower's console to view logging statements.
+This will tell Flash Chord to send logged messages to the console for viewing.
+Then, use the browser's console to view logging statements.

 For logging functionality, see the `js/utils.js` file and look at the following functions: